isaacs/blog.izs.me/src/posts/2025/church-of-gravitationism.md

 is much gentler; it can be temporarily overcome merely by the legs of a child who jumps into the air.
 But, that effect is always strictly in one direction.
 She never pushes; She _only_ pulls.
-And Her reach is inifinte.
+And Her reach is infinite.
 She binds the entire universe together in the gossamer filaments of Her mysterious will.

 She is responsible for the shape and motion of the largest